Divyae52/Obsidian/D&D/DND Markdown/compendium/classes/Artificer/artificer.md

 Your infusion remains in an item indefinitely, but when you die, the infusion vanishes after a number of days have passed equal to your Intelligence modifier (minimum of 1 day).
 The infusion also vanishes if you give up your knowledge of the infusion for another one.

-You can infuse more than one nonmagical object at the end of a long rest; the maximum number of objects appears in the Infused Items column of the [Artificer Table](#Feature%20and%20Class%20Progression).
+You can infuse more than one nonmagical object at the end of a long rest; the maximum number of objects appears in the Infused Items column of the [[#The Artificer Table|the Artificer table]].
 You must touch each of the objects, and each of your infusions can be in only one object at a time.
 Moreover, no object can bear more than one of your infusions at a time.
 If you try to exceed your maximum number of infusions, the oldest infusion immediately ends, and then the new infusion applies.

 If an infusion ends on an item that contains other things, like a bag of holding, its contents harmlessly appear in and around its space.